fprime-community/fprime-tutorial-math-component/docs/writing-unit-tests-4.md

 fprime-util check
 ```

- Now go to MathProject/build-fprime-automatic-native-ut/Components/MathSender and inspect the file `seed-history`.
+Go to MathProject/build-fprime-automatic-native-ut/Components/MathSender and inspect the file `seed-history`.
 This file is a log of random seed values.
 Each line represents the seed used in the corresponding run.

 **Fixing the Random Seed:**
 Sometimes you may want to run a test with a particular seed value, e.g., for replay debugging.
 To do this, put the seed value into a file `seed` in the same directory as `seed-history`.
 If the file seed exists, then STest will use the seed it contains instead of generating a new seed.